A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Acknowledgments

-\acknowledgments GPE would like to thank Caltech (and especially Anthony Readhead) for supporting a visiting fellowship where part of this work was done.
+GPE would like to thank Caltech (and especially Anthony Readhead) for supporting a visiting fellowship where part of this work was done.
 SG acknowledges financial support from STFC and the award of a Kavli Institute Fellowship at KICC.
-We are grateful to our Cambridge colleagues, particularly Anthony Challinor, Marina Migliaccio, Mark Ashdown and Anthony Lasenby for many useful comments on (and contributions to) \Planck\ power spectrum analysis over the years.
-We are indebted to Antony Lewis, for his incredible contributions in developing the \COSMOMC\ Monte-Carlo Markov Chain software, which we used for all of the MCMC results reported in this paper and for his graphics scripts which we have used for the production of many of the figures showing parameter constraints.
-We also thank the \plik\ team, Karim Benabed, Francois Bouchet, Silvia Galli, Eric Hivon, Marius Millea, Simon Prunet, and many other members of the \planck\ collaboration, with whom we have had many constructive discussions over the years.
-We thank Erminia Calabrese for discussions concerning the \Planck-ACTpol comparison.
-We are indebted to the \Planck\ Collaboration for their enormous efforts in producing such a wonderful set of data and we thank the \Plancks Science team for permission to use the 2018 detset maps in this paper.
+We are grateful to our Cambridge colleagues, particularly Anthony Challinor, Marina Migliaccio, Mark Ashdown and Anthony Lasenby for many useful comments on (and contributions to) \Planck\ power spectrum analysis over the years. \GE{We thank the referee for providing a conscientious and comprehensive report which has helped us improve this paper.} We are indebted to Antony Lewis, for his incredible contributions in developing the \COSMOMC\ Monte-Carlo Markov Chain software, which we used for all of the MCMC results reported in this paper and for his graphics scripts which we have used for the production of many of the figures showing parameter constraints.
+We also thank the \plik\ team, Karim Benabed, Francois Bouchet, Silvia Galli, Eric Hivon, Marius Millea, Simon Prunet, and many other members of the \planck\ collaboration, with whom we have had constructive discussions over the years.
+We thank Erminia Calabrese for discussions concerning the \Planck-ACTpol comparison and we are grateful to Zack Li for pointing out \GE{a typographical} error in Appendix A. We are indebted to the \Planck\ Collaboration for their enormous efforts in producing such a wonderful set of data and we thank the \Plancks Science team for permission to use the 2018 detset maps in this paper.
 We are also grateful to the \Plancks Editorial Board, and particularly to Antony Lewis, for comments on a draft of this paper.
 We wish to make it clear, however, that the conclusions presented here represent the views of the authors.